 Management >> SNMP >> Trap [...]
-VPN Traps IPsec connection sta-Trap description tus changes : mGuardTrapVPN enterprise-oid genericTrap : enterpriseSpecific specific-trap : mGuardTrapVPNIKEServerStatus (1) additional : mGuardTResVPNStatus Is sent when the IPsec IKE server is started or stopped. : mGuardTrapVPN enterprise-oid genericTrap : enterpriseSpecific specific-trap : mGuardTrapVPNIPsecConnStatus (2) additional : mGuardTResVPNName, mGuardTResVPNIndex, mGuardTResVPNPeer. mGuardTResVPNStatus. mGuardTResVPNType, mGuardTResVPNLocal, mGuardTResVPNRemote Is sent when the status of an IPsec connection changes. enterprise-oid : mGuard generic-trap : enterpriseSpecific : mGuardTrapVPNIPsecConnStatus specific-trap Is sent when a connection is established or aborted.
+VPN Traps IPsec connection sta-Trap description tus changes : mGuardTrapVPN enterprise-oid genericTrap : enterpriseSpecific specific-trap : mGuardTrapVPNIKEServerStatus (1) additional : mGuardTResVPNStatus Is sent when the IPsec IKE server is started or stopped. enterprise-oid : mGuardTrapVPN genericTrap : enterpriseSpecific specific-trap : mGuardTrapVPNIPsecConnStatus (2) additional : mGuardTResVPNName. mGuardTResVPNIndex, mGuardTResVPNPeer. mGuardTResVPNStatus. mGuardTResVPNType, mGuardTResVPNLocal, mGuardTResVPNRemote Is sent when the status of an IPsec connection changes. enterprise-oid : mGuard generic-trap : enterpriseSpecific specific-trap : mGuardTrapVPNIPsecConnStatus Is sent when a connection is established or aborted.
 It is not sent when the mGuard is about to accept a connection request for this connection.
-L2TP connection sta-Trap description tus changes enterprise-oid : mGuardTrapVPN genericTrap : enterpriseSpecific specific-trap : mGuardTrapVPNL2TPConnStatus (3) additional : mGuardTResVPNName, mGuardTResVPNIndex, mGuardTResVPNPeer. mGuardTResVPNStatus. mGuardTResVPNLocal, mGuardTResVPNRemote Is sent when the status of an L2TP connection changes.
+L2TP connection sta-Trap description tus changes enterprise-oid : mGuardTrapVPN genericTrap : enterpriseSpecific : mGuardTrapVPNL2TPConnStatus (3) specific-trap additional : mGuardTResVPNName, mGuardTResVPNIndex, mGuardTResVPNPeer. mGuardTResVPNStatus. mGuardTResVPNLocal, mGuardTResVPNRemote Is sent when the status of an L2TP connection changes.
 Mobile Network Traps Incoming SMS and Enables traps for the mobile network connection.
 Traps are connection supervisent when a text message is received or the mobile network (Only TC MGUARD RS4000/RS2000 3G, connection drops.
 TC MGUARD RS4000/RS2000 4G) Trap Destinations Traps can be sent to multiple destinations.
 Destination IP IP address to which the trap should be sent.

-Default: 162 Destination port Destination port to which the trap should be sent.
+Destination port to which the trap should be sent.